kleinlennart/zoter/README.md

 <!-- badges: start -->
 <!-- badges: end -->

+The goal of {zoter} is to conveniently access the Zotero API v3 from R.

 ## Installation

 You can install the development version of **{zoter}** like so: